Shopify Catalog Operations & Automation

 4. Bulk Variant Price Update via CSV Export and Re-Import

 Pricing updates often need to be applied across multiple variants at once.
-While Shopify’s bulk editor can do this, this example demonstrates the scalable CSV method: exporting current variant rows, updating only the price and compare-at fields, and re-importing clean changes.
-The linen variants were reduced from $69.99 to $64.99 with new compare-at pricing added, keeping SKU integrity and ensuring a controlled, reversible update at scale.
+This example demonstrates the scalable CSV method: export current variant rows, update only the price and compare-at price fields, then re-import the file.
+Linen variants were reduced from $69.99 to $64.99 and new compare-at pricing was added, preserving SKU integrity and enabling a controlled, reversible update at scale.

 4a.
 Edited CSV for Price Update

-Variant price and compare-at columns updated in the exported file, preserving SKUs, option sets, and inventory columns to avoid overwrites.
-Prepared for clean import.
+Exported variant file with only price and compare-at price updated, while preserving SKUs, options, and inventory columns to avoid overwrites.

 Product page before update, showing original price.